apasto/decorrelate-grids/README.md

 This was designed with a specific application in mind: mitigation of tropospheric delays in Interferometric Synthetic Aperture Radar (InSAR) data (**TODO: citations**).
 There, the unwrapped phase (the _response variable_, in the context of regression) is observed to be correlated with topography (an _explanatory variable_), a phenomenon which can be attributed in part to non-modelled propagation delays.
-Among the mitigation strategies, the unwrapped phase can be de-correlated, to reveal only the phase due to deformation of the Earth surface (ideally).
+Among the mitigation strategies, the unwrapped phase can be de-correlated, to reveal only the phase due to deformation of the Earth surface - ideally.
+This was actually set up to test if this is effective and how does it compare to other strategies.

-**No part of this package is InSAR-specific**.
+No part of this package is InSAR-specific.
 The procedure can be applied to any data with similar goals of de-correlation.
 Using the result of windowed regression by itself is also a possibility, as it is customarily done in some applications (e.g. topography-gravity regression in geophysics, see e.g. **TODO: citations**).

 However, some assumptions and implementation choices reflect our original aim.